Applying to Medical School

-Step 1: Look at your academics.
+Step 1: Review your academics

 Worried about the cost of preparing for the MCAT?
 Check out Khan Academy, which has partnered with the AAMC to provide free test prep questions.

-Step 2: Reflect on and evaluate your experiences.
+Step 2: Reflect on and evaluate your experiences

-If you have more than 15 experiences you want to share, consider grouping multiple similar experiences (such as six shadowing opportunities, or four awards and honors) so that you can fit them all in.
+If you have more than 15 experiences, consider grouping multiple similar experiences (such as six shadowing opportunities, or four awards and honors) so that you can fit them all into the application maximum.